makiisthenes/LSFR-Crypto-Maki/README.md

-"# LSFR-Crypto-Maki-"
+# LSFR-Crypto-Maki-"
-#Inspiration from Cryptography Lecture on Stream Ciphers and specifically the generation of number in Linear Feedback Shift Registers.
+Inspiration from Cryptography Lecture on Stream Ciphers and specifically the generation of number in Linear Feedback Shift Registers.

 [x] 8 bit seed used to generate random numbers up to 255 bits.
 [x] Decrypt and Encrypt Messages
 # Disadvantage